-It has recently been revealed that private lenders have made changes to their criteria for new build loans, signalling greater commitment to new builds as the market continues to warm to the sector.
+It has recently been revealed that private mortgage lenders have made changes to their criteria for new build loans, signalling greater commitment to new builds as the market continues to warm to the sector.

 Since the financial crash, new builds have become notoriously hard to find funding for, with risk playing a significant role in decisions to refuse lending.
 Many banks are wary of the resale value on a new build and the consequences if a borrower were to default on a payment… A new build depreciates in value as soon as someone moves in, just like driving a car straight for the forecourt, so the property’s key selling point (the fact that it’s brand new) no longer applies once sold.

 New builds were particularly popular before the financial crash with developments springing up nationwide.
 However, this created a few problems.
 Increasing developments caused many lenders to worry about over-exposure.
 Purchasing incentives equally became harder to monitor making property values more obscure.
 An abundance of swanky new build properties also affected the buy to let market, with many lenders losing confidence in landlords’ ability to find tenants.

 As house prices continue to rise, many first time buyers are struggling to find a step on the property ladder and are turning their sights to renting.
 The current housing shortage has caused insufficient property supply with new builds filling the gap to meet residential and buy to let demand.

 If, for example, someone becomes resigned to renting for longer than planned, they undoubtedly want to make the most of the location and amenities they may not be likely to afford when buying.
 The number of new builds developing in prime city-centre locations – with extras such as gyms and concierges – has created a huge demand for tenants looking to get the most out of rental life.